Temmermans/iot-device-simulator/readme.md

 Simple node server with package.json (for back-end) and bower.json (for front-end) to clone and jumpstart a Javascript project.
 The setup is MVC.
 Every file has comments to what its purpose exactly is.

-Note: To serve the public directory, Nginx or V8 are better suited than node to do so.
+Gulp, babel and the foundation framework are included to ensure maximum modularity.

 ### Use